Syncano/syncano-cli/README.rst

     syncano sync pull

-This will fetch all Classes and Scripts into current working directory, and store configuration in *syncano.yml* file.
+This will fetch all Classes and Scripts into the current working directory, and store configuration in *syncano.yml* file.
 If you want to pull only selected classes/scripts you can add *-c/--class* or *-s/--script* option e.g.